 When you travel alone with a backpack and without a detailed pre-planned itinerary, there are coincidences that you can’t ignore.
 When I decided to spend a fortnight in Hawaii in the fall of 2017, I knew absolutely nothing about this archipelago, what there was to discover there, the countless wonders it sheltered.
 So when several other travelers I met by chance elsewhere around the world and with whom I shared my project unanimously advised me to stay at the Banana Bungalow hostel on the island of Maui, I chose to follow their recommendations.
 Best decision ever!

 What makes this place so special?
-It’s not the cheapest hostel ever, and the location is pretty bad: far away from the beaches, no bar or anything interesting around; even the grocery store is 20 minutes’ walk away!
+It’s neither the cheapest not the cleanest hostel ever, and its location is pretty bad: far away from the beaches, no bar or anything interesting around; even the grocery store is 20 minutes’ walk away.
 But this hostel was the best I’ve ever stayed in because of one thing: its free tours.

 Where: Ulua Beach in the South-West of Maui, then “Life is a Beach” bar in Kihei for happy hour and sunset

 What to expect: a nice beach with a perfect snorkeling spot.
 Coral reef, colourful fishes and highlight of the day: turtles!